Biomedical Research and Global Health

 - Students learn lab safety and practice essential lab skills, use state-of-the-art equipment to conduct experiments and review case studies related to the prevention and elimination of disease.

 - Guest lectures from scientists and field trips to local research organizations give students an inside look into careers in this exciting and rapidly growing field.

 The program also includes workshops on professional development and career planning to help students plan their pathway to a future STEM career.

 The program is open to 11th and 12th grade students in the Highline, Federal Way, Tukwila and Tahoma school districts.
 Successful completion of high school biology is highly recommended.

 Class meets Monday through Friday during the academic school year in the Health Sciences Building at Puget Sound Skills Center (PSSC) in Burien.
 District transportation to and from PSSC is provided from a student’s home high school.

 Two class sessions are available: AM (7:55–10:25 a.m.) and PM (11:15 a.m.–1:45 p.m.).

-Registration is currently open for the 2018–2019 school year.
-To register, students should talk to their school guidance counselor or call PSSC at 206-631-7300.
+Registration is currently open for the 2023-2024 school year.
+To register, students should complete and submit the online application.
+Students with questions about the program should talk to their school guidance counselor or call PSSC at 206-631-7300.